spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/architecture.md

 sidebar_position: 0
 ---

 Palette enables importing and managing Amazon Elastic Kubernetes Service (Amazon EKS) Hybrid Nodes.
+For an overview of all necessary prerequisites, refer to [Prerequisite setup for hybrid nodes](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-prereqs.html).

-Review the following architectural highlights when using Palette to manage your Amazon EKS Hybrid Nodes.
+These are some of the architectural highlights when using Palette to manage your Amazon EKS Hybrid Nodes.

 - Create hybrid node pools comprised of edge hosts that have been registered with Palette.